Home Compare LI.PA vs PSPN.SW

 Klépierre vs PSP Swiss Property: Which Stock Looks Stronger in 2026?

-Klépierre holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Klépierre holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 PSP Swiss Property still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity